Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 The overhead tricep extension works the long head of the triceps, which is the largest head of the triceps and is responsible for extending the elbow joint.
 It also works the medial and lateral heads of the triceps, but to a lesser extent.

-Are overhead extensions good for triceps?
+Are overhead extensions good for the triceps?

 Yes, overhead extensions are good for the triceps.
 They are a great way to isolate the triceps muscles and work them through a full range of motion.
 Overhead extensions also help to strengthen the long head of the triceps.